hattiephillips/VisualisationChallenge2023/README.md

 Some small caveats on the new data:

-The MMSI in real data has actual meaning (like some digits are a country code).
+-The MMSI in real data has actual meaning (like some digits are a country code).
 The MMSIs in this are just random numbers.
 Don’t listen to them.

-The data has been resampled to the 3hr samples.
+-The data has been resampled to the 3hr samples.
 It is not representative of the output of a transponder, it is something a commercial provider might do before giving it to you.

-The fake data simulated very, very cleaned and filtered data without fishing vessels, without vessels of unknown type.
+-The fake data simulated very, very cleaned and filtered data without fishing vessels, without vessels of unknown type.

-The data has been clipped to the areas generally regarded as prone to ice danger.
+-The data has been clipped to the areas generally regarded as prone to ice danger.

-The ship names are taken from a list of ship names on Wikipedia.
+-The ship names are taken from a list of ship names on Wikipedia.